ericoporto/ags-manual-wiki/Speech.md

     static eSpeechStyle Speech.Style

-Gets/sets theway in which speech text is displayed.
+Gets/sets the way in which speech text is displayed.
 This modifies the setting originally set in the editor.
 SpeechStyle can be:

-    eSpeechLucasarts
+    eSpeechLucasArts
       speech text over character's head
     eSpeechSierra
       close-up portrait of character